alidumaltiti/myfirst-repo/Projects/Green Ghana Site/README.md

 ## Author

-This project was created by Maltiti Azindoo Alidu.
+This project was created by Gemini.